8. Knowing that Saturation exists

 Suddenly what could have been described as a perfect lesson changed into a mini disaster!

-I asked them to keep going, they promised to “focus” more, but nothing improved.
+I asked them to keep going, and they promised to “focus” more, but nothing improved.

-I searched hard for an answer, and yes, I became frustrated.
-So did the player.
+I searched hard for an answer, and yes, I became frustrated and so did the player.
 The practice had been so great just 30 seconds before!

 If only I had realised that Saturation had been reached

 Nowadays when working with novice players and those who are progressing rapidly, I’m always on the lookout for Saturation.
-Sometimes it happens but then again it doesn’t.
+Sometimes it happens but not always.

 I can’t predict when, but I can now see/ feel the signs